turbot/tailpipe-mod-gcp-cloud-billing-insights/dashboards/docs/cloud_billing_report_overview_dashboard.md

 - How many projects and services are being used?
 - How have costs trended over time (daily and monthly)?
 - Which projects incurred the highest costs?
-- Which locations, services, and SKUs are the most expensive?
+- Which locations and services are the most expensive?